yaya2devops/xpindacloud/Certifications!/README.md

 Highly excited to dive into more Cloud and learn as much as I can about these powerful tools and platforms.
 I am confident that the skills and knowledge I gain from these certifications will be invaluable in my career and will help me to better serve my clients and customers.

+As you keep scrolling below, you will find more assets that i love to show 'em off!

 # Microsoft Certified Trainer
 <img src="ondawall.jpg" alt="i'll look for it in the phone">